coch24/coch24.github.io/en/cv.md

 Affiliation
 ======
 Graduate School of Education, The University of Tokyo
-Department of Comprehensive Educational Sciences
+Department of Integrated Educational Sciences
-Educational Psychology Course
+Division of Educational Psychology
 Usami Laboratory

 Education & Experience
 ======
-April 2020　Entered School of Literature, Arts and Sciences, Waseda University
+April 2020　Entered School of Humanities and Social Sciences, Waseda University
-March 2024　Graduated from School of Literature, Arts and Sciences, Waseda University
+March 2024　Graduated from School of Humanities and Social Sciences, Waseda University
 April 2024　Entered Master's Program, Graduate School of Education, The University of Tokyo
-July 2025　Project Researcher, Research Center for Advanced Science and Technology, The University of Tokyo
+July 2025　Project Researcher, Center for Research and Development on Transition from Secondary to Higher Education, The University of Tokyo

 Awards
 ======
-June 2025　Student Research Presentation Award, 39th Annual Conference of the Japanese Society of Computational Statistics
+June 2025　Student Research Presentation Award, the 39th Conference of the Japanese Society of Computational Statistics